Prostate Cancer News: Prostate Cancer And High Cholesterol

 Again, both androgen deprivation therapy and orchidectomy patients had the greatest risk of fracture (Abrahamsen B, Fracture risk in Danish men with prostate cancer: a nationwide register study, BJU International Octuber 2007).

-Prostate Cancer News: 90% Reduction In Prostate Cancer Growth
+Prostate Cancer News: Detect Cancer Earlier

 If cancer is detected in the earliest stages, survival rates can stay close to 100%.
 If it is detected in the last stages, survival drops to below 20% or may be incurable.